Find the letter’s position in a text.

 - find_text does not appear in within_text

-Note: start_num [Optional] is important to return the position based on occurrence of the character.
+- Note: start_num [Optional] is important to return the place and to find the Nth position.